MementoMori15x6/15x6-sim/docs/llm-scoring-workshop.md

 **3. Run & Average**

 - Copy the 35-number rows outputs from multiple LLM sources.
 - Average them (simple mean per column, round to nearest integer).
   Quick Colab trick (optional): paste rows into a spreadsheet → average columns → export as CSV.
-  *or just get one of the LLMs to average all inputs.
+  - If averaging manually is tedious, paste the rows into one LLM and ask: “Average these three 35-score rows into one row (mean per column, round to integer): [paste row1] [paste row2] [paste row3]”

  **4. Interpret the Output**
 Once you have the 35 scores:
 - **X** ≈ average of metrics 1–17 / 10 (adaptation axis)